Freeways with the Highest Rate of Accidents in California

 Most drivers only carry the required minimum of $15,000 for bodily injury and $5,000 for property damage.
 But, what if your injuries amount to more than that.
 Due to this reason, filing your case with a car accident attorney is your best bet in receiving the right amount of money for covering damages.

 California Highway Patrol Roadway Accident Information – Visit the California Highway Patrol with a second-by-second feed on accidents.
 The data will show up based on the current date.
 This page is helpful if your commute is a long one, and you want to know where your commute will begin to slow down exactly instead of following the GPS blindly.

 Most Dangerous Highways in the U.S. | Value Penguin – Follow the link provided to view data collected by Value Penguin on dangerous roadways in America.
 You can find out where the most DUI crashes occur, so you can avoid them when driving.
 The page also shows highways with the worst EMS wait times.

 Car Accident Lawyer in Glendale, CA

 Were you injured in an auto accident?
 Is an insurance company not willing to negotiate and pay what you need to recover?
 If this is the case for you, then you need to seek the help of an experienced lawyer like Levik Yarian.
-Over two decades of practice, Yarian & Associates, APC has settled millions for their clients.
+With over two decades of practice, Yarian Accident & Injury Lawyers, APC has settled millions for their clients.
 They will aggressively advocate on your behalf to ensure you receive the compensation you need to heal.

-Levik Yarian is a dedicated and considerate attorney.
+Levik Yarian is a dedicated and expereinced attorney.
 He will sit with you and analyze your case step by step.
 Call (844) 291-1911 to schedule a time to meet with him.
-Yarian & Associates, APC assists clients in areas such as Los Angeles, Glendale, Visalia, Riverside, Fresno, Irvine, and San Bernardino.
+Yarian Accident & Injury Lawyers, APC assists clients in areas such as Los Angeles, Glendale, Visalia, Riverside, Fresno, Irvine, and San Bernardino.